telerik/xamarin-forms-docs/controls/pdfviewer/pdfviewer-key-features.md

 ## Zoom Level Support

-RadPdfViewer exposese properties for min and max zoom
+RadPdfViewer exposes properties for applying min and max zoom values.

-* **MaxZoomLevel**(double): Defines the maximum magnification factor to the document at which content content could be maximized.
+* **MaxZoomLevel**(double): Defines the maximum magnification factor at which content could be maximized.
 The default value is 3.0
-* **MinZoomLevel**(double): Defines the minimum magnification factor to the document at which content could be minimized.
+* **MinZoomLevel**(double): Defines the minimum magnification factor at which content could be minimized.
 The default value is 0.3

 >note In order to check how these properties works you should set the ZoomIn and ZoomOut Commmands of the control.
 For more details please check the [Commands]({%slug pdfviewer-commands%}) article.